armory/docs/content/en/borealis/Reference/deployfile/ref-queries.md

 exclude_search: true
 ---

-## Overview
+## Automated canary analysis

 When Borealis performs automated canary analysis, Borealis runs queries against a metrics provider to either progress a deployment or roll it back based on thresholds you set.
-Armory supports the following metrics providers:
+Armory CDaaS supports the following metrics providers:

 - Datadog
 - New Relic
 - Prometheus

 For information about using queries in your deploy file, see the following resources:

 - [Add queries to your deploy file]({{< ref "ref-deployment-file#analysisqueries" >}})